I’ve been a literary translator since 2008. My working languages are English, French and Italian (native speaker).

 I mainly deal with fiction and non-fiction literary translation and La bottega del testo is my workshop, where every word is handled with dedicated tools.
 During the years I have gathered many different utensils for all kinds of needs, and thanks to this technical baggage today I can offer a higher care in crafting bespoke translated texts.

-Beside translating books and articles, in my Workshop I also deal with technical translations, copy editing and web and IT transcreation, luxury fashion and design, watchmaking, glassmaking, wine industry, architecture and project, industrial production and tourism.
+Beside translating books and articles, in my Workshop I also deal with technical translations, copy editing and web and IT transcreation, architecture, design and urban studies, luxury fashion and design, watchmaking, glassmaking, wine industry, industrial production and tourism.
 You can find some examples of the works I’ve done in my portfolio.

 What did I do?